 II.
-Utilizing the Income Averaging Minimum Set-Aside (MSA)
+Utilizing the Average Income MSA

 The Consolidated Appropriations Act of 2018 establishes income averaging as a MSA election for LIHTC developments.
 Utilization of income averaging requires CHFA consent and must meet the requirements outlined below.
-At this time the IRS has not yet issued guidance regarding the implementation of income averaging; therefore, these guidelines are subject to change and may be superseded at any time by IRS guidance.
+At this time the IRS has not yet issued guidance regarding the implementation of average income set-aside; therefore, these guidelines are subject to change and may be superseded at any time by IRS guidance.